 From conversion rate optimisation and activation to engagement rate and retention, Heap can measure a wide variety of interesting metrics, helping to inform your product team’s innovative work.

-Unlike Heap, Mixpanel hasn’t been specifically designed for product teams.
-Although, the platform definitely has plenty of features that will be of vital importance to product teams who are looking to gain a better insight into user behaviours.
+The platform has plenty of features that will be of vital importance to product teams who are looking to gain a better insight into user behaviours.
+Mixpanel is an essential tool for product-led growth as it helps you to analyze, measure, and repeat customer experiences.

 Amplitude is a product analytics platform with some impressive numbers.
 As of February 2020, they claim to collect behavioural data for more than 30,000 applications.
 Product teams clearly seem to like Amplitude.
 So, what’s all the fuss about?